joseavr/cheat-sheets/CMSC 320 Data Science/DS Machine Learning.md

 Process of creating, modifying, or selecting columns (features) in the dataset to enhance the perfomance of ML models.

 Generally, models don't like categorical data and don't do well.
+So feature engineering produce new features with the goal of simplifying data for ML models.

 ## 6.1     One-Hot Encoding